-Spy, Cop, and ‘Astra’ Universes Taking Over Cinema Points to the Marvel-ification of Bollywood
+Spy, Cop, and ‘Astra’ Universes Taking Over Cinema, Points to the Marvel‑ification of Bollywood

 Bro‑y Directors Can’t Be Our Only Defense Against Marvel

 Marvel-ification comprises two things: franchising, and relying on formulaic narratives that focus on making money more than anything else.
 Arguably, the larger problem lies with the latter.
 Indeed, franchises like Star Wars and Lord of the Rings — despite the sexism and misogyny embedded in their original plots — built a dedicated fan base over the years.
 At present, however, they have been reduced to geese that lay golden eggs, with studios building newer franchises drawing on narratives and characters from the original works.

 The fact that the latest installments of the franchises are often diverse and inclusive — in keeping with the times — is indeed welcome.
 But it doesn’t obscure production studios’ obvious lack of faith in fresher, original, non-franchise stories that may not necessarily become the next Game of Thrones, but could, if given a chance, become the next Parasite.

 “Instead of introducing us to new characters and new worlds, we are increasingly being marched down memory lane and told the same stories again and again.
 Instead of funding original content, studios are now scrambling to establish their own franchises to muscle in on Disney’s monopoly.
 And instead of coming up with something new, filmmakers are relying more and more on IP adaptations,” noted an article in Haste Magazine.

 In India, the rise of pan-Indian movies — like Baahubali, RRR, KGF, and Liger — speak to the trend of filmmakers opting for the now-standard formula of hypermasculinity following Baahubali‘s success, rather than exploring newer terrain.
 Their stories are original, yes.
-But still, formulaic — curbing the wings that new ideas can take.
+But still, formulaic — curbing the wings for fresher, less-formulaic ideas.

 It is indeed the fixation with assured, easy monetary success, then — than franchising itself — that is on its path to sound the death knell for creativity in mainstream motion art.